MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## Target behavior

-Each quantum hardware provider define their own heuristics to best manage the prioritization of jobs within a session.
+Each quantum hardware provider defines their own heuristics to best manage the prioritization of jobs within a session.

 ### Quantinuum